 "Sognare manufactures first-grade units.
 If you find any anomalies with your mates please contact us again," she added in haste.

 "Have a good day," and she hanged up before I could finish my sentence.

 "Hold on!"
 I shouted at the projection in front of me.
 What a terrible service I'll totally give them a one-star rating.
 Will my job as a lab technician be enough to afford this expensive eccentricity?
 I blinked at the clock on the far right of my field of vision.
 It said 7:34 am.
 Shit, I'll be late for work.

 This is the first novel I'm posting here.
-Please give me your honest feedback.
+Also, it is the first draft.
+It will need further editing in the near future.
+Thank you for giving me your honest feedback.

 Please switch to the pop-up to complete the payment.